EvryRNA/rnadvisor/README.md

   --native_path         Path to a .pdb file of the native structure.
   --scores              List of the scores to use, separated by a comma.
                         If you want to use them all, use `all`.
-To use all the metrics, use `metrics` To use all the scoring functions, use `sf`.
+To use all the metrics, use `metrics` To use all the scoring functions, use `sf` (it does not include `rna-briq` as it is very slow to compute).
                         Choice between clash,pamnet,lociparse,3drnascore,tb-mcq,barnaba,cgrnasp,dfire,mcq,
-                        lcs,cad-score,tm-score,lddt,rasp,rs-rnasp,rmsd,inf,p-value,di,gdt-ts,ares
+                        lcs,cad-score,tm-score,lddt,rasp,rs-rnasp,rmsd,inf,p-value,di,gdt-ts,ares,rna-briq.
   --out_path            Path to a .csv file where to save the predictions.
   --out_time_path       Path to a .csv file where to save the time of the predictions for each score.
   --sort_by             Metric to sort the results by.